 Spend ‘Til the End by Laurence J. Kotlikoff and Scott Burns

 “Spend ‘Til the End” by Laurence J. Kotlikoff and Scott Burns talks about money.
 It says we should enjoy life now but also save for later.
-They use many years of good money advice, now made faster with computers.
+They utilize years of valuable financial advice, now made more accessible with the help of computers.
 This lets us make smart money moves in a short time.

-The book talks about smoothing out how we spend.
-It means keeping a steady life quality as we grow older.
-This helps us think smart about money choices like putting money in 401(k)s or paying for a house.
-Kotlikoff and Burns say don’t set firm money plans for when you’re older.
+The book discusses ways to smooth out our spending habits.
+It means keeping a steady quality of life as we grow older.
+This helps us make informed decisions about money choices, such as contributing to a 401(k) or purchasing a house.
+Kotlikoff and Burns advise against setting firm financial plans for when you’re older.
 These plans can cause money problems.

 The authors also talk about smart ways to invest for your future.
 They say it’s okay for young people to borrow to live better now.
 They suggest safe ways to invest like TIPs and annuities to lower risks.
 They warn against putting too much money in stocks.
 For example, a man lost most of his $500,000 during three tough years in the stock market.